Dripdrop12/ipardalis/content/blog/ranoka/index.md

 +++
-title = "Tsara"
+title = "Ranoka"
-date = "2022-06-01"
+date = "2022-06-05"
-tags = ["tsara", "manjaka", "lokana", "arlo", "kromatisk", "landy"] categories = ["ambilobe-dams"] banner = "img/ambilobe/tsara/tsara2"
+tags = ["ranoka", "manjaka", "lokana", "arlo", "kromatisk", "landy"] categories = ["ambilobe-sires"] banner = "img/ambilobe/ranoka/ranoka7"
 +++

 {{< load-photoswipe >}}

-Tsara Tarehy means attractive in Malagasy.
-We named the two sisters from [Manjaka x Lokana]({{< ref "/blog/manjaka-lokana.md" >}}) Tsara and Tarehy :).
-Check out that clutch to see how consistent their YBBB phenotypes were.
-It is a very good proxy for what these two sisters bring to the table: great yellows and bars that shift from Landy to Manjaka's blues.
-Very good complement to our existing lines!
+Ranoka is a really interesting mix of F1 Manjaka and Kromatisk, Lokana's sire.
+He has the radiant yellow that Manjaka has, but he also has the red embers at the edge of the yellow like Kromatisk - this almost looks orange at times and gives it an almost 3D look against a blue background.
+Really unique animal!

-{{< gallery dir="/img/ambilobe/tsara" />}}
+{{< gallery dir="/img/ambilobe/ranoka" />}}

 Filial
 : *F2-CG14*